Are you panicking at the thought of helping your child eat at mealtimes?

 Meal support is meant to be a time of modeling healthy food behaviors and being there with your loved one during a time of anxiety.
-Meal support is not taking on the role of the food police, or the enforcer.
+Meal support is not taking on the role of the food police or the enforcer.
 I know it can be frustrating through the process, and there are probably days you want to scream!
-Try to remember that the calmness and compassion you can provide at meal times is what has true value, and holds the key to helping support your child through recovery.
+Try to remember that the calmness and compassion you provide at mealtimes is what has true value and holds the key to helping your child through recovery.
 You can also discuss your role in your child’s e recovery with their treatment team.

-Perhaps one of the best ways to provide meal support is your physical presence at meals.
-We understand that life is busy and that a family meal time might feel impossible, and here are some reasons why being present is so crucial!
+Perhaps one of the best ways to provide meal support is with your physical presence at meals.
+We understand that life is busy and that a family mealtime might feel impossible, but here are some reasons why being present is so crucial!

 - It can help your child to feel less alone in the eating process.

-- It also provides accountability to prevent your child from acting on eating disorders behaviors.
+- It provides accountability to prevent your child from acting on eating disorders behaviors.

 - Being present at meals gives you the opportunity to model normal eating for your child.